jldec/bun-aws-getcolo/aws-ec2.md

 sudo systemctl daemon-reload
-sudo systemctl restart cloudflared.service
+sudo systemctl restart cloudflared.service sudo journalctl -u cloudflared.service -f
 ```

+### Add a domain name for the tunnel
+Add a published application route mapping the new hostname to http://localhost:8000

 ### install 2nd shared tunnel (geo-routed?)
 Add a new `cloudflared-geo` sysmtemd service unit for the 2nd tunnel in `/etc/systemd/system/`.